icshwi/e3training/CONTRIBUTING.md

 Improvements to this training series are appreciated, especially if you notice commands being incorrect or out-of-date.
 Ensure that you try the steps on a fairly blank machine, having performed all the earlier steps of the tutorial, prior to making the change.

 Changes shall as usual be done in a separate branch or on a pork, after which a pull or merge request can be made.
+Optimally, you would register an issue in the repository prior to starting work, and would refer to this in your merge/pull request.

 If you want advice on intended changes, contact one of the earlier contributors.